mllam/neural-lam/README.md

 Below follows instructions on how to use Neural-LAM to train and evaluate models.

 ## Installation
-Follow the steps below to create the neccesary python environment.
+Follow the steps below to create the necessary python environment.

 1. Install GEOS for your system.
 For example with `sudo apt-get install libgeos-dev`.
-This is neccesary for the Cartopy requirement.
+This is necessary for the Cartopy requirement.
 2. Use python 3.9.
 3. Install version 2.0.1 of PyTorch.
 Follow instructions on the [PyTorch webpage](https://pytorch.org/get-started/previous-versions/) for how to set this up with GPU support on your system.
 4. Install required packages specified in `requirements.txt`.